-You can choose where your flow appears under Display at your Settings page.
+You can choose where your flow appears under Page Targeting, on your flow's settings page.

 During your installation of Appcues, the embed script will be installed at certain domains.
 Oftentimes this includes a staging site, production site, and sometimes a beta site.
 These are your targeted domains.

 If you've enabled Appcues through Segment, wherever you have installed your Segment script is also considered a targeted domain for Appcues.

-By default you flow is set to any domain where your embed script is installed (regardless of the domain you've built and previewed your flow on).
+By default, your flow is set to any domain where your embed script is installed (regardless of the domain you've built and previewed your flow on).
 However, you can target specific environments to test or publish your individual Appcues by controlling your targeted domains.

 Control your publishing by following this quick two-step process: